-In a more popular view, Leibniz’s place in the history of the philosophy of mind is best secured by his pre-established harmony, that is, roughly, by the thesis that there is no mind-body interaction strictly speaking, but only a non-causal relationship of harmony, parallelism, or correspondence between mind and body.
-Certainly, the pre-established harmony is important for a proper understanding of Leibniz’s philosophy of mind, but there is much more to be considered as well, and even in connection with the pre-established harmony, the more popular view needs to be refined, particularly insofar as it suggests that Leibniz accepts a roughly Cartesian, albeit non-interactionist dualism, which he does not.
-In fact, Leibniz is justly famous for his critiques, not only of materialism, but also of such a dualism.
-(Whether Leibniz accepts, throughout his maturity, the idealistic view that all substances are simple unextended substances or monads is an important interpretive issue that has been discussed widely in recent years.
-We shall not try to resolve the issue here.)
-In short, Leibniz made important contributions to a number of classical topics of the philosophy of mind, including materialism, dualism, idealism and mind-body interaction.
+Leibniz’s place in the history of the philosophy of mind is best secured by his pre-established harmony.
+In a more popular view, this is the thesis that, roughly, there is no mind-body interaction strictly speaking, for there is only a non-causal relationship of harmony, parallelism, or correspondence between mind and body.
+Certainly, the pre-established harmony is important for a proper understanding of Leibniz’s philosophy of mind.
+But there is much more to be considered, and even when it comes to the pre-established harmony, this more popular view needs to be refined, particularly insofar as it suggests that Leibniz accepts a roughly Cartesian, albeit non-interactionist dualism.
+He does not accept such a dualism, and in fact, Leibniz is justly famous for his critiques not only of materialism but also of any dualism of this sort.
+In short, he made important contributions to a number of classical topics in the philosophy of mind, including materialism, dualism, and mind-body interaction.

-But Leibniz has much to say about the philosophy of mind that goes well beyond these traditionally important topics.
+But Leibniz had much to say about the philosophy of mind that goes well beyond these traditionally important topics.
 Perhaps surprisingly, his system sometimes contains ideas of relevance even to contemporary discussions in the cognitive sciences.
-More generally, he discusses in depth the nature of perception and thought (conscious and unconscious), and of human motivation and striving (or, as he would say, appetition).
+More generally, he discusses in depth the nature of perception and thought (conscious and unconscious) and the nature of human motivation and striving (or, as he would say, appetition).
 We will take up such topics in what follows.

 - 1. Matter and Thought